pseudolanguagecompiler/pseudoC/README.md

 ---

+`Pseudo-idea for the pseudocode for the pseudo_c compiler`

 ## 🌐 Overview

 This project implements a **semantics-verified pseudocode compiler** written in **Lean 4**, designed to decouple *surface parsing* from *semantic interpretation*.
 Its long-term goal is to provide a **Universal Intermediate Representation (UniversalIR)** capable of capturing the structure and meaning of pseudocode written in multiple grammar styles.